momochi000/typewar/README.md

 ## DONE

+#### On crafty.pause, pause AI and stuff
+Pausing crafty fires a Paused event that we can listen to to do the things.
+#### BUG: Skill with comma as text fragment is broken
+Occaisionally a skill gets a single comma for its text fragment text.
+In this case it accepts the first input then breaks. this bug is fixed with some caveats
 #### Display an icon indicating attack/defense mode
 If possible, change the player stance as well
 Move the fsm for attack/defense etc mode onto the player.
 Probably it's own